syncfusion-content/blazor-docs/blazor/pdfviewer-2/annotation/shape-annotation.md

 ---
 layout: post
-title: Shape annotations in Blazor SfPdfViewer2 Component | Syncfusion
+title: Shape annotations in Blazor SfPdfViewer Component | Syncfusion
-description: Checkout and learn here all about shape annotations in Syncfusion Blazor SfPdfViewer2 component and more.
+description: Checkout and learn here all about shape annotations in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
-control: SfPdfViewer2
+control: SfPdfViewer
 documentation: ug
 ---

-# Shape annotations in Blazor SfPdfViewer2 Component
+# Shape annotations in Blazor SfPdfViewer Component

-The SfPdfViewer2 control provides the options to add, edit and delete the shape annotations.
-The shape annotation types supported in the SfPdfViewer2 control are:
+The SfPdfViewer control provides the options to add, edit and delete the shape annotations.
+The shape annotation types supported in the SfPdfViewer control are:

 * Line
 * Arrow